Residential Life

 Interest Focused Program Houses

-Environmental Program Houses (West House and North House) residents are a cheerful mix of people committed to environmentalism, social activism, and the arts.
+North House residents are a cheerful mix of people committed to environmentalism, social activism, and the arts.
 At any given moment, the houses are bustling with activity and you can always find people cooking food, making tea, playing music, and discussing how to bring change to the world.
-The houses are small communities of 14 (West House) and 12 (North House) residents.
 Providing residents with a space where it is comfortable to develop new relationships with one another and to discover one's self while having a blast.

 Technology House offers a welcoming and supportive community that will assist you in your pursuits.
 Whether it's building trebuchets, playing board games, or whatever your interests may be, others in our community will likely share your enthusiasm.
 We pride ourselves on our rich, ongoing history of projects and events, including SciLi Tetris and Javaspook (our annual Halloween event).
 Members enjoy access to our in-house server and their very own Tech House email address and a workspace for house projects.